jeffreyhcyu/remote-care-application/README.md

 --

-THis is a project for a prototype data submission system built in an iPhone application
+This is a project for a prototype data submission system built in an iPhone application

+--
+Hello World